-Covid-19 coronavirus: How much travellers will pay for isolation hotel stays
+Covid 19 coronavirus: How much travellers will pay for isolation hotel stays

 What does Australia charge?

 Several Australian States and Territories have announced quarantine charges in the last few weeks.
-For example, New South Wales charges all international passengers including Australian citizens and permanent residents in hotel quarantine AUD 3,000 (about NZD 3,200) with lower rates for additional children and adults sharing accommodation.
+For example, New South Wales charges all international passengers including Australian citizens and permanent residents in hotel quarantine AU$3,000 (about $3,200) with lower rates for additional children and adults sharing accommodation.

 How many Kiwis are overseas?